Michael Echeruo

-Michael Joseph Chukwudalu Echeruo (born March 14, 1937) is a Nigerian academic, professor and literary critic from Umunumo, Ehime-Mbano LGA, Imo State.
+Michael Joseph Chukwudalu Echeruo (born March 14, 1937) is a Nigerian academic, professor and literary critic from Umunumo, Ehime-Mbano LGA, Imo State in the southeastern region of Nigeria.
 He is the William Safire Professor of Modern Letters in the English Department at Syracuse University since 1990.

 Biography

-Echeruo was educated at the University College, Ibadan (now the University of Ibadan) from 1955 to 1960 and was contemporaries with a few notable writers and poets from the college, such as Christopher Okigbo.
+Echeruo was educated at the University College, Ibadan, Oyo State (now the University of Ibadan) from 1955 to 1960 and was contemporaries with a few notable writers and poets from the college, such as Christopher Okigbo.
 He earned his Master's and Ph D degrees from Cornell University, Ithaca, New York in 1963 and 1965 respectively.
 There he was a member of the Telluride House.
-One of the most versatile of African critics, he has published in English Elizabethan and Jacobean Drama, in the modern English novel.
+One of the most versatile of African critics, he has published on English Elizabethan and Jacobean Drama and on the modern English novel.
 Echeruo was primarily notable as a critic of western writers on Africa, as he viewed himself and his contemporaries as writers fighting for an African viewpoint instead of a western viewpoint on the continent.
 He is best known in poetry for his collection of poems, Mortality (1968); in cultural history for his pioneering study of Victorian Lagos and in lexicography for his Dictionary of the Igbo Language (Yale 1998).
 He is currently William Safire Professor of Modern Letters in the English Department of Syracuse University.
 He serves currently as a member of the Modern Language Association of America (MLA) Committee of the New variourum Shakespeare.